AutoResearch/autora/docs/contribute/theorist-module.md

 ## Documentation

 To add documentation, you can edit the `docs` folder.
 In particular, you can edit the `docs/index.md` file to add documentation for your theorist.
-You are also encouraged to the basic usage of your theorist in the python notebook ``Basic Usage.ipynb`` in the `docs` folder.
+You are also encouraged to describe basic usage of your theorist in the python notebook ``Basic Usage.ipynb`` in the `docs` folder.
 Finally you can outline the basic setup of your theorist in the `docs/quickstart.md` file.